Best Backup Software for Restoring to Dissimilar Hardware

 2 easeus best backup software logo ToDo Backup Home From $39.95

-4 macrium software review logo Reflect 8 Home From $49.99 / year
+4 macrium software review logo Reflect X Home From $49.99 / year

-In this section of this guide, I will be going into more detail about how restoring to dissimilar hardware works in practice and what components are involved and required to make effective use of it.
-This involves looking at the differences between file level and image-based backups, how disk cloning works, how Windows drivers and new hardware play their part and finally, how all of these components can be managed to make migrating an existing system to new hardware possible.
+In this section I will be explaining in more detail about how restoring to dissimilar hardware works in practice and what components are required to make effective use of such technology.
+This involves looking at the differences between file level and disk image-based backups, how disk cloning works, how Windows drivers and new hardware play their part and finally, how all of these components can be managed to make migrating an existing system across to new hardware possible.

 File vs Image Level Backups

-One of the first key parts to understanding how the process of restoring to dissimilar hardware works begins with understanding how disk image backups themselves work (and crucially how they are different form file level backups).
+One of the key components in understanding how restoring to dissimilar hardware works begins with understanding how disk image backups themselves work (and crucially how they are different from file-level backups).

-When making a file level backup of a system we are only backing up the actual files which reside on the device being backed-up, this is usually confined to just important parts of the device such as the current user’s “Documents” folder (within Windows) which will be the default place for saving any documents being worked on using said device.
+When making a file level backup of a system we are only backing up the actual files and folders which reside on the device being backed-up.
+Such backups are usually confined to just important parts of the device such as the current user’s “Documents” folder (within Windows) which will almost always be the default place for saving documents.

 best backup software for restoring to dissimilar hardware - win documents folder

-When we move on and start looking at disk image backups, we start to see a very different technology coming into play, one which will, instead of imply selecting individual files, instead make a mirror copy of the physical system disk (or disks) and compress and compile this information into a single file for storing.
-By default, due to this approach of imaging (copying) the entire disk itself, this method will capture all user data, any installed applications as well as the operating system itself as a part of the backup.
+When moving on to look at disk image backups and we start to see a very different backup technology coming into play.
+This is a technology which will, instead of imply selecting individual files, instead make a mirror copy of the physical system disk (or disks) and compress and compile this copy into a single file which can then safely stored else ware.
+By default, due to this approach of imaging (copying) the entire disk itself, this method will automatically also capture all user data, any installed applications plus the device’s operating system as a part of the backup.

-Modern imaging technology is actually becoming very advanced and can actually accommodate for excluding certain files and file types from an image backup to help keep file sizes smaller.
-Additionally, as is the main subject of this guide, modern image backup technology can now also adjust system settings within the image itself to allow said image to be recoverable on dissimilar hardware when applicable to do so!
+Modern disk imaging technology is also becoming highly advanced and can actually accommodate for excluding certain files and file types from a disk image backup as well as producing incremental disk image-based backups in order to help keep file sizes more manageable.
+Additionally, as is the main subject of this guide, modern disk imaging backup technology can also adjust system settings within the disk image itself to allow said image to be recoverable on dissimilar hardware when applicable to do so.

-NB – For a more detailed explanation on the differences between file level and disk image level backup techniques, check out our detailed guide on system image vs file level backups!
+NB – For a more detailed explanation on the differences between file level and disk image backup techniques, check out my detailed guide on system image vs file level backups.

 Disk Cloning Capabilities